Erkesto/practice/Notes/code_review_tips.md

 assert(date1 === '1/6/2017');

 // What happens if we add negative days?
-// What happens if we add fractional days: 1.2, 8.7, etc.
+// What happens if we add fractional days: 1.2, 8.7, etc?
 // What happens if we add 1 billion days?
 ```